Republicans shift to New Hampshire after Trump's record Iowa win | Politics

 More than half of Iowa voters stuck with Trump, propelling him toward a potentially close and acrimonious rematch against Democratic President Joe Biden, 81, in the campaign for November's presidential election.
 Florida Governor Ron DeSantis, 45, finished well behind Trump in second place in Iowa, pushing former U.N.
 Ambassador Nikki Haley, 51, into third.

-Trump has refused to debate his Republican rivals, and on Tuesday Haley said she would skip any future party debates unless Trump attends, with two such events scheduled ahead of New Hampshire's Jan.
+Trump has refused to debate his Republican rivals.
+Haley said on Tuesday she would skip any future party debates unless Trump attends, prompting ABC News to cancel a New Hampshire debate that was set to feature her and DeSantis.
+The debate, which had been scheduled for Thursday, was one of two such events scheduled ahead of the New England state's Jan.
 23 contest.
-Haley, a former South Carolina governor who has previously said New Hampshire voters can "correct" the Iowa result, is polling second to Trump in the New England state, with DeSantis far behind.

-"The next debate I do will either be with Donald Trump or with Joe Biden," she wrote in a post on X, formerly known as Twitter.
-"He can't hide forever," she said of Trump separately on CNN.
-DeSantis, also on X, vowed to take the debate stage alone if necessary and accused Haley of refusing to answer tough questions.
+"Our intent was to host a debate coming out of the Iowa caucuses, but we always knew that would be contingent on the candidates," an ABC News spokesperson said.
+DeSantis had vowed to take the debate stage alone in the New England state if necessary.
+CNN did not respond to a request for comment about its Sunday night debate.

-Biden used Trump's decisive Iowa win to frame the November election as a battle against "extreme MAGA Republicans," a reference to Trump's Make America Great Again slogan, and urged supporters to donate to his re-election effort as the 2024 presidential campaign officially got under way.
-Trump claims falsely that his 2020 election loss to Biden was due to widespread fraud and has vowed, if elected again, to punish his political enemies and introduce new tariffs on imports.
+LEGAL WOES Biden used Trump's decisive Iowa win to frame the November election as a battle against "extreme MAGA Republicans," a reference to Trump's Make America Great Again slogan, and urged supporters to donate to his re-election effort as the 2024 presidential campaign officially got under way.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)